-St. Peter’s Church, Blaxhall, built in the 14th century, is set within a hedged graveyard and has recently undergone refurbishment.
+St. Peter’s Church, Blaxhall, built in the 14th century, is set within a hedged graveyard.
 It is a warm and welcoming village church, with the touch of local hands through the ages very much in evidence.

 - Mike Cowling (Secy.
 Parochial Church Council) 01728 689177

 - Ebb and Flow is the (free) monthly newsletter of the River Alde Benefice, including Blaxhall.
 A copy of Ebb and Flow is delivered to every household in Blaxhall and spare copies are usually available in the Church porch.

 - The electronic version may be found at www.ebbnflow.org.uk

 Each year, from Advent Sunday until Candlemas the exterior of St Peter’s Church is floodlit, which makes St Peter’s look comforting – see photograph on the left.
 Please click on the image for a high resolution version.

 Simon Knott has included St Peter’s on his Suffolk Churches website, and our place of worship also features on the Open Churches Trust site.
 Various facts, figures, dates, and old photos of the church can be found on our history pages and pictures taken from the tower can be found in the photograph section of the site